dmt0768/Beaglebone-black_I2C-DAC/README.md

 ## Using
 The Python file gives a simple example of I2C using and provides fast sending a data.
 The smbus2 packege is used.
+Here is a general infomation about I2C, with has helped me (but it in Russian): http://easyelectronics.ru/interface-bus-iic-i2c.html

 ### 1) Preparation